martenjaani/poseanim/README.md

 ### Workflow

 The human movement is transferred to the Avatar by calculating directional vectors between the keypoints and applying them to the appropriate Avatar joints.
-The approach used here was inspired by the [ThreeDPoseUnityBarracuda](https://github.com/digital-standard/ThreeDPoseUnityBarracuda) project:
+The approach used here was inspired by the [ThreeDPoseUnityBarracuda](https://github.com/digital-standard/ThreeDPoseUnityBarracuda) project.

 The human is removed by storing the background information (areas not covered by the human segmentation) and using it to inpaint the human segmentation.